“What just happened? School was going really well and suddenly my child is in a puddle on the floor.”

 Your attitude should not reflect your child’s reaction.
 In other words, don’t have a meltdown yourself.
 Easier said than done, right?
 Stay calm and maintain a grace-filled attitude to help them through this challenging issue.

-If you have already lost your cool, don’t worry, we’ve been there, too.
+If you have already lost your cool, don’t worry—we’ve been there, too.
 Just apologize.
-Encourage them that even though they might not understand it right now that you will both work together to understand the topic.
+Encourage them that even though they might not understand it right now, you will both work together to understand the topic.

 Take a Step Back from the Topic for a Time

 Communicate to your child that you know this is a frustrating topic.
-If you’ve worked to identify the source and still they are having trouble, let them know you will take a short break from it.
+If you’ve worked to identify the source, and they are still struggling, let them know you will take a short break from it.
 Don’t completely abandon the subject or topic.
 The idea is to double back, rethink your strategy, and present the material in a different light.

-It could very well be that your child is too young for the subject, and a short reprieve from the topic altogether may allow time for maturity.
+It could be that your child is too young for the subject, and a short reprieve from the topic may allow time for maturity.
 This will give you time to research curricula or read articles other homeschool families have to share about moving forward with the issue.

 Prevent Further Meltdowns

 There is no guarantee you can prevent a meltdown in the future.
 However, knowing your child’s frustrations can help you look for ways to work around the problem.
 Talk with your child.
-Help them to communicate their frustrations to you before the meltdown phase, if they are old enough.
-If they don’t have enough words to communicate their problem to you, consider waiting to teach the topic until they are older.
+If they are old enough, Help them communicate their frustrations to you before the meltdown phase.
+If they don’t have enough words to convey their problem to you, consider waiting to teach the topic until they are older.
 Research other curricula that might be a better fit for your family.
-Keep encouraging your child that they are smart and capable of learning, and let them know that it’s ok not to get it!
+Keep encouraging your child that they are intelligent and capable of learning, and let them know that it’s ok not to get it!